Heineken Music Festival

 There were also spin-off events and college tours.
 Standout being the Murphys Tours with Energy Orchard and Toss the Feathers across the UK.
 Respective city councils co-promoted the events.

 Granada Television broadcast a Greater Manchester event and many other festivals achieved tv coverage.
 BBC4’s Hype and Hustle featured Blur at the Heineken events.

 Regular house-bands included Dr Feelgood, Alias Ron Kavana, The Tansads (now Merry Hell), Oysterband, Seven Little Sisters and Chumbawamba.

 Event director and promoter was Mike Eddowes, formerly head of promotions at Capital Radio in London and publicist to Elton John and Paul McCartney amongst others.

 Bookers included Fiona Glyn-Jones (later Bella Union record label) and in season one Stuart Griffiths and Carrie Wagner.
-Event managers were Linda Harley, Miles Beacroft, Adam Ali, Gabby Taranowski, Charlie Connelly (now an author) and Tim Haines.
+Event managers were Linda Harley, Miles Beacroft, Adam Ali, Gabby Taranowski, Charlie Connelly (now an author and tv presenter) and Tim Haines.
 PA was by ESS.
-The events were promoted and produced by Square One Events.
+The events were promoted and produced by Square One Events and sponsored by Heineken.

 The last event under Heineken's sponsorship was held in Roundhay Park Leeds in July 1995, which attracted 110,000 fans on the Saturday and more than 320,000 fans over four days and was headlined by Pulp, who also headlined at Glastonbury that year.
 More than one million cans of Heineken lager were sold at the farewell event.
 It claims to be the largest ever free music event in the UK.

 At the end of 1995 Heineken didn't renew their ground-breaking sponsorship, in favour of sport.

 Various events continue in England and continental Europe under different names but are now paid admission shows and festivals.